Camping @ Boat Harbour & Parrys Beach

 Boat Harbour & Parrys Beach

-- Boat Harbour rd is 41km east of Walpole and a further 8km in from the highway.
+- Boat Harbour rd is 47km east of Walpole and a further 8km in from the highway.
 The tracks in the area are black sugar sand.
 Recent improvements made to the Rope Hill track has made access easier.
+There is no camping at Boat Harbour itself.

 - Contact: DPaW Albany 9842 4500